NickLiffen/ghas-enablement/README.md

 8. **OPTIONAL**: Update the `SECRET_SCANNING` and the `DEPENDABOT` values to `true/false` depending on if you would like to enable Secret Scanning and/or Dependabot on the repositories you would like code scanning enabled on. `true` === enabled. `false` (or anything else) === disabled.

+9. **OPTIONAL**: Update the `CREATE_ISSUE` value to `true/false` depending on if you would like to create an issue explaining purpose of the PR.
+We recommend this, as it will help explain why the PR was create; and give some context.
+However, this is optional.
+The text which is in the issue can be modified and found here: `./src/utils/text/`.

-9. Check the `codeql-analysis.yml` file.
+10. Check the `codeql-analysis.yml` file.
 This is a sample file; please configure this file to suit your application needs.

-10. Run `yarn add` or `npm install`, which will install the necessary dependencies.
+11. Run `yarn add` or `npm install`, which will install the necessary dependencies.

-11. Run yarn run build` `npm run build`, which will create the JavaScript bundle from TypeScript.
+12. Run yarn run build` `npm run build`, which will create the JavaScript bundle from TypeScript.

 ## How to use?